 Incoming students who do not hold external fellowships will be awarded a Biochemistry & Cell Biology Graduate Fellowship for their first year of study comprised of a full tuition waiver and a stipend to cover living expenses.
-The BCB graduate program annual stipend for the 2019-20 academic year will be $31,000, which is sufficient to live well as a student given Houston's low cost of living.
+The BCB graduate program annual stipend for the 2023-24 academic year is $35,000, which is sufficient to live well as a student given Houston's low cost of living.
 Applicants DO NOT have to apply separately for financial aid; the application to the graduate program serves as the application for the graduate research fellowship.

 Graduate student stipend levels are reviewed annually and periodically increased to maintain competitiveness with comparable institutions.
 If externally obtained stipends should fall below the program's stated level, a supplement is provided to bring the total to the annual program stipend.
 In addition, incoming first-year students may receive a bonus that can be used to assist with relocation or other expenses.